-- Start in a pauli state
+· Start in a pauli state

-- · Prepare some ansatz
+addi-

-- Measure it w.r.t. pauli operators
+- Prepare some ansatz - Measure it w.r.t. pauli operators

 Where we typically use a large number of (start, measure) pairs but keep the ansatz preparation program consistent.
 This class represents the (start, measure) pairs.
-Typically a large number of these ExperimentSetting objects will be created and grouped into a TomographyExperiment.
+Typically a large number of these ExperimentSetting objects will be created and grouped into an Experiment.